remotion-dev/timing-functions/README.md

     </picture>
   </a>
 </p>

-Welcome to your Remotion project!
+Welcome to this Remotion project!
+It's a playground for timing animations in Remotion.

+# YouTube tutorial
+This project was used for the following YouTube tutorial: https://www.youtube.com/watch?v=WigIALCnEvw

 ## Commands